• Skip to primary navigation

 Notes

 • If your tap water has a clean taste, it's fine to use it when making this recipe.
-Here in Memphis, we enjoy great tap water, so that's what I use.
-But if your tap water tastes bad (when I lived in D.C., our tap water had a strong chlorine taste), it's best to use filtered water or bottled water.
+But if your tap water tastes bad, it's best to use filtered or bottled water.

-• The baking soda helps keep the tea clear and counteract any bitterness.
+• The baking soda helps keep the tea clear and counteracts any bitterness.

 • I use kitchen scissors to cut the string off the tea bags.
 This way, I can fully immerse them in hot water without immersing their tags.